danidb/sdcnd-ekf/README.md

 ## Results
-The Extended Kalman Filter is applied to the sample data provided by Udacity.
-The result can be visualized below (see `viz.R`).
+The Extended Kalman Filter is applied to the sample data provided by Udacity, **note that the second "new" set of sample data is used here.** The results are plotted below (see `viz.R`).

 ![EKF Results.](sample-data-output.png)